-In 1980 the Delaware County Planning Commission established an awards program with the stated goal “to encourage developers and municipalities to cooperate in providing a more efficient use of land and public services for County residents.”
+The William H. Bates Awards Program was established in 1980 by the Delaware County Planning Commission with the goal “to encourage developers and municipalities to cooperate in providing a more efficient use of land and public services for County residents.”

 Questions about the Bates Awards Program?
 Contact the Planning Department at 610-891-5200 or Planning_Department@co.delaware.pa.us.